 Neither was there any benefit in the Euromaidan protest—which emerged as a peaceful pro-European movement two months ago—degrading into an urban guerrilla army.
-Yet this is what has taken place.
 Events began to spiral out of control last week, when the parliament adopted draconian laws.
 Then, ignoring protest leaders, militants from the Right Sector—a coalition of ultra-nationalist groups and soccer fans—launched a fierce attack against riot police protecting the parliament.
+This is not entirely inaccurate.
 Health - The teenage scientist revolutionising cancer detection.

 Pancreatic cancer 's high death rate is partly blamed on the difficulty of early detection.
 Teenage scientist Jack Andraka has come up with a cheap and simple way to test for it.
 Pancreatic cancer is a killer – and one that is very hard to detect.
 One of the reasons its survival rate is so poor that it has few symptoms in the early stages.
 Partly spurred by the death of his uncle, 16-year-old scientist and researcher Jack Andraka vowed to find a quick and cheap way to test for signs of the disease.
 Andraka's research – incuding writing to 200 science professors – led to him developing a dipstick diagnostic test which searches for a biomarker for pancreatic cancer.
 He tells BBC Future about his quest.
 Science & Environment - Business recycles packaging and rubbish in Denmark.
 Science & Environment - DNA storage: The code that could save civilisation.
 Two scientists think we can safeguard the world's knowledge against an apocalypse if we store it in DNA.